Principle 1 Establish Clear Leadership Role and Responsibilities of the Board

 3.3.4 If the board appoints any person as a consultant to the nomination committee, relevant information about that consultant should be disclosed in the annual report, including information about independence and conflicts of interest.

-When proposing director remuneration to the shareholders’ meeting for approval, the board should consider whether the remuneration structure is appropriate for the directors’ respective roles and responsibilities, linked to their individual and company performance, and provide incentives for the board to lead the company in meeting its objectives, both in the short and long term.
+Principle 3.4 When proposing director remuneration to the shareholders’ meeting for approval, the board should consider whether the remuneration structure is appropriate for the directors’ respective roles and responsibilities, linked to their individual and company performance, and provide incentives for the board to lead the company in meeting its objectives, both in the short and long term.
+Guidelines

 3.4.1 The board should establish a remuneration committee with the majority of its members and the chairman being independent directors.
 The remuneration committee is responsible for setting the remuneration policy.